hbs-rcs/hbsgrid-docs/docs/userguide/welcome.md

 issue report at <https://github.com/hbs-rcs/hbsgrid-docs/issues>.
 We are building a friendly and welcoming community of HBS Grid users and we invite you to join us using the links above.

+You can also reach out to us directly via email at [research@hbs.edu](mailto:research@hbs.edu).
+Our dedicated support team is always available to assist you.